keystonejs/keystone/docs/pages/docs/config/config.md

 {% if $nextRelease %}
 - `context`: A Keystone Context
 {% else /%}
-- `async createContext(req, res)`: A function you can call to create a Keystone Context for the request
+- `async createRequestContext(req, res)`: A function you can call to create a Keystone Context for the request
 {% /if %}

 For example, you could add your own request logging middleware: